 The scheme’s materiality and detail aim to reinterpret and assemble aspects of historic Bermondsey within a robust, authentic modernism sensitive to the Victorian and 20th-century contexts.
 Patterns inspired by biscuit moulds are embossed on window reveals, celebrating the heritage of the site.

 The layering of old and new across the site creates a richer sense of place that resonates with its history and demonstrates the possibility of future relevance.

-The design concept was to retain as much of the existing structure as possible, to repair and adapt the existing facades to suit the new uses within, and to add residential floors above the existing roofline in a way that is sympathetic to context yet identifiably new.
+The intention was to retain as much of the existing structure as possible, repair and adapt the existing facades to suit the new uses within, and add residential floors above the existing roofline in a way that is sympathetic to context yet identifiably new.

-A key concept was to redefine the industrial character of the former Peek Frean Biscuit Factory Site and celebrate the existing structure.
+Redefining the industrial character of the former Peek Frean Biscuit Factory Site and celebrating the existing structure was a key concept in the master plan.
 Within the ground floor, a portion of the dramatic double-height warehouse space has been retained within the residents’ hub.

 Meeting the challenge of the Climate Emergency

-As part of delivering Grosvenor’s sustainability development brief, ambitious targets have been set for both operational energy and embodied carbon, using passive and active measures.
+As part of delivering Grosvenor’s sustainability development brief, ambitious targets were set for both operational energy and embodied carbon, using passive and active measures.

-The design team, in collaboration with KPF’s Environmental Performance team, is being challenged to provide innovative design solutions to minimise embodied carbon through the building’s lifecycle.
+The design team is being challenged to provide innovative design solutions to minimise embodied carbon through the building’s lifecycle.
 The development will also be connected to a district heating scheme with local energy generation, from SELCHP, an advanced energy recovery facility that uses non-recyclable waste to generate electricity, providing low-carbon energy and reducing the pressure on landfill sites.